smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 script file, with the following transformations:

 + a single underscore at the beginning of the function name is interpreted as meaning that an horizontal separator will precede that function in the menu.

-+ double underscores are altertnatively replaced by a left and right parenthesis , respectively preceded and followed by a space.
++ double underscores are alternatively replaced by a left and right parenthesis , respectively preceded and followed by a space.

-+ single underscores are replaced by single spaces
++ single underscores are replaced by single spaces.

 For instance, a function named ``this_is_a_simple_function(*args, **kparams)`` will appear as ``this is a simple function`` in the submenu.